DarkMio/RedditRover/README.rst

 This bot is now again under development.
 Way less complex code, more segmentation and more single responsibility principle.

 ``
-v0.6: Recode of the bot.
-A trillion of new features, which I will document soon™
+v0.7: No more praw-OAuth2Util, strengthening the framework, resolving major issues
 --------------------------------------------------------------------------------------------------------------
-v0.5: Added more bots - and then it kept fucking up. v0.4: Should now load infinite amounts of links, represent them with the website title and respond accordingly. v0.3: Fixing behaviour with non-escaped chars in links and stopping the self-spam.
+v0.6: Recode of the bot.
+A trillion of new features, which I will document soon™ v0.5: Added more bots - and then it kept fucking up. v0.4: Should now load infinite amounts of links, represent them with the website title and respond accordingly. v0.3: Fixing behaviour with non-escaped chars in links and stopping the self-spam.